NoahShomette/arts_game/README.md

 Read `CONTRIBUTING.md` for more details but in simple:

-Before doing anything please view the design book for some direction on the overall goals, design, and style of the game.

-- View the design book available at [Arts-Book](https://noahshomette.github.io/arts_game/) for overarching project goals and detailed descriptions and breakdowns of current systems.
+Before doing anything please View the design book available at [Arts-Book](https://noahshomette.github.io/arts_game/) for overarching project goals and detailed descriptions, breakdowns, and visions of current and future systems.

 The easiest way to contribute is by fixing or implementing someone elses approved suggestion or bug.